 The proposed amendment to the Secondary Plan to permit the establishment of a tall building on Block 16 is appropriate and conforms to the urban design policies of the Secondary Plan.
-With respect to (ii), the Proposed Development proposes a tall building in the northwest quadrant where shadow and overlook concerns are minimal and can be appropriately mitigated.
-The building massing also steps down to the east and transitions to Block 1 through the use of grade-related dwelling units and a pedestrian mews (refer to Shadow Study in Appendix B, prepared by KPMB Architects).
+With respect to (ii), the Proposed Development proposes a tall building in the northwest quadrant where shadow and overlook concerns are minimal and are appropriately mitigated.
+The building massing also steps down to the east and transitions to Block 1 through the use of grade-related dwelling units and a pedestrian mews.

 With respect to (iii), the Proposed Development provides for all vehicular parking below-grade, exceeding the more permissive language policy direction of the Secondary Plan that surface parking be generally screened or located to the rear of a building.
+Further, as revised the parking access will be from Block 4, which further enhances the public realm and contributes to pedestrian safety.